rht-labs/tech-exercise/docs/slides/content/pair-and-mob-programming.md

 #### Mob Drawing

 1. Assemble in table groups.
-2. Each table use an easel post-it.
+2. Each table grab an easel pad.
 3. Take turns drawing an element of Steven Tyler.